byrd-laif/soilMakers/soulFood/followTheFood.md

 **Nature is a great Book, an open book to be read by putting nature through processes which reveal not only its inner mechanics, but the inner mechanics of the artifex, the person working upon the material.**

-*Experience Alchemy ~ The Healing Spirit Of Nature; the secret tradition of the redemption of spirit from matter.*
+*Experience Alchemy ~ The Healing Spirit Of Nature; a secret tradition of the redemption of spirit from matter.*

+**Humus Soil and the Mycelial Network.**
+A below ground fungi mass that connects humans, plants and trees together, whereupon they communicate with each other.

+Feeding the Mycelial Mass is a journey into the Womb of Mother Earth.
+Connecting and communicating with that which makes living possible.

 Shall She Continue ...